razzius/fish-functions/README.md

 </h3>

-Unzips a `.zip` archive without polluting the current directory, by creating a directory even if the zipfile does not have a folder level.
+Unzips a `.zip` archive without polluting the current directory, by creating a directory even if the zipfile does not have a folder level that contains everything else.

 <h3 id="unzip-cd">